Andrew Stephen Mason BSc(Hons) PhD AFHEA

 In September 2021 Andrew successfully gained an Elixir-UK FAIR Data Stewardship Training Fellowship to improve research data acumen within the Department of Biology and YBRI.

-Beyond research, Andrew has a fantastic wife and two children with limited sleep requirements, plays violin and sings tenor, loves all things outdoors (maps, walking, Munro bagging, cycling, growing veg), and can't resist a single malt round the fire.
+Beyond research, Andrew has a fantastic wife and three children with limited sleep requirements, plays violin and sings tenor, loves all things outdoors (maps, walking, Munro bagging, cycling, growing veg), and can't resist a single malt round the fire.